New Zealand: New study explains how Taurua district could grow blueberries, hazelnuts, apples and feijoas

 Climatic situations

-“What we found is that all four crops could grow well in some areas of Tararua, but conditions differed from area to area.
-Pahiatua, Woodville and Dannevirke were slightly warmer and had less rainfall than Eketāhuna and Northwood, which are higher in elevation, making them less suitable than other areas," Archer said. rnz.co.nz .
+"What we found is that all four crops could grow well in some areas of Tararua, but conditions differed from area to area.
+Pahiatua, Woodville and Dannevirke were slightly warmer and had less rainfall than the higher altitude Eketāhuna and Northwood, making them less suitable than other areas," Archer said. rnz.co.nz .

 Optimal conditions

-The report found that with "mild to moderate soil amendment," the majority of the land area should be able to support at least one of the proposed land use options, in areas where soil amendment is not an option, blueberries could be grown in containers on top of the soil.
+The report found that with "mild to moderate soil modification," most of the land area should be able to support at least one of the proposed land use options, in areas where soil modification is not an option, Blueberries could be grown in containers on top of the soil.

 Long-term investment